delphianer/dt-internet-typo3-old2new-transfer-tool/README.md

 ### Setup

-Use Python 11.x or higher, that should do all.
+Use Python 11.x or higher, that should do all => use pip for requirements in your venv.

+### config

+first run creates a basic config with my project settings

+Please change them first in main.py if I have no template for you yet :)

+# final thoughts

+I had fun with an LLM to do that in one evening :)

+Have fun, too, to mod it :)